Thomas Thurlow (bishop): Life

-He became Rector of Stanhope, County Durham in 1771, Master of the Temple in 1772, Dean of Rochester in 1775, Bishop of Lincoln in 1779, additionally Dean of St Paul's in commendam in 1782, and was Bishop of Durham from 1787 until his death.
+He became Rector of Street, Somerset (1769–1770), of Stanhope, County Durham (1770–1771), Master of the Temple in 1772, Dean of Rochester (1775–1779), Bishop of Lincoln in 1779, additionally Dean of St Paul's in commendam in 1782, and was Bishop of Durham from 1787 until his death.
+His election to Lincoln was confirmed on 29 May 1779 (at St Mary-le-Bow) and he was consecrated a bishop on 30 May 1779 by Cornwallis (then Archbishop of Canterbury) at Lambeth Palace; he was translated to Durham on 10 March 1787, by the confirmation of his election at St Mary-le-Bow.

 He died in Portland Place, London, on 27 May 1791, and was buried in Temple Church.

 Legacy

 His rectum is displayed in the Hunterian Museum in London, with the following description:

 "A rectum showing the effects of both haemorrhoids and bowel cancer.
 The patient in this case was Thomas Thurlow (1737-1791), the Bishop of Durham.
 Thurlow had suffered from some time from a bowel complaint, which he initially thought was the result of piles.
 He consulted John Hunter after a number of other physicians and surgeons had failed to provide him with a satisfactory diagnosis.
 Hunter successfully identified the tumour through rectal examination, but recognised that it was incurable.
 Thurlow died 10 months later."